anlunjiang/react.js-tutorials/02_react_basics/basics.md

     * index.html has a div root which is empty - but is ready to render whatever is in the app

-## JSX
+## JSX - JavaScript XML

-Basically just HTML code inside JS.
+Basically just HTML code inside JS. - JSX is not normal JS syntax - and only works because there are transformation steps React does behind the scenes - think of interpreters

+* You can see the actual code that runs in the F12 developer web console - and click sources